hacka-slash/spaceshooter/README.md

     ..The home route serves up the index file via res.sendFile(__dirname + "/index.html").
 It serves the html but it cannot find the < script> tags needed to have the phaser code working..
     ..I need to find a way to implement require('phaser')(npm install phaser?), require('myState0.js') etc...
 Must export these modules.
         ..Phaser3?

+ ..Managed to get the server.js file to serve up all content including script tags and assets.. each one is its own route which returns res.sendFile(...).

+ ..Discovered how to save to deliberate DB + Collection by altering the connection string slightly: ...cluster0-64jtu.mongodb.net/< Name of DB >retryWrites=true&w=majority';

+ ..Following along with the login logic tutorial I got from the React-Tracker project.
+About to implement JWT.